 * Co raises 2018 adj.
 EPS forecast to reflect buybacks

-* Xeljanz, Lipitor sales beat estimates (Adds details about R&D spending, updates share price)
+Xeljanz, Lipitor sales beat estimates (Adds drug sales, background and share movement)

 The company's rheumatoid arthritis drug, Xeljanz, reported sales of $463 million for the second quarter, beating consensus estimates of $432 million, according to brokerage SunTrust Robinson Humphrey.

 Sales of cholesterol-lowering medicine Lipitor came in at $521 million, easily topping estimate of $466 million.